 3.5.2.1 Tier 1 Allowance Amount Limit

-«Customer Name»’s Tier 1 Allowance Amount shall be limited to the amount stated in section X of Exhibit J, and shall not exceed the lesser of 5 MW nameplate in aggregate or 50 percent of «Customer Name»’s CHWM reflected as a megawatt value.
-Such value will be considered the Tier 1 Allowance Amount limit.
-If BPA changes «Customer Name»’s CHWM consistent with section 1.2 of Exhibit B, then BPA shall recalculate «Customer Name»’s Tier 1 Allowance Amount limit and update Exhibit J if necessary.
+«Customer Name»’s Tier 1 Allowance Amount shall be the aggregation of its Members’ allowances, limited to the amount stated in section X of Exhibit J, and shall not exceed the lesser of 5 MW nameplate in aggregate or 50 percent of «Customer Name»’s aggregated CHWM reflected as a megawatt value.
+Such value will be considered the Tier 1 Allowance Amount limit and the sum of all the «Customer Name» Members’ Tier 1 Allowance Amount shall be the «Customer Name»’s CHWM.
+If BPA changes any of «Customer Name» Member’s individual CHWM consistent with section 1.2 of Exhibit B, then BPA shall recalculate «Customer Name»’s Tier 1 Allowance Amount limit and update Exhibit J if necessary.
 If «Customer Name» has a reduction to its CHWM, then BPA shall determine whether a reduction in the Tier 1 Allowance Amount limit is appropriate.
 In the event that BPA reduces «Customer Name»’s Tier 1 Allowance Amount limit, BPA will determine on a case-by-case basis the treatment of «Customer Name»’s resource(s).

 3.5.2.2 Qualifying Specified Resources For Tier 1 Allowance Amount